-- 1. See Accessories section (page 17) for optional PVC Tee configurations and drainage options. - 2.
-Drain lines must be trapped with a J-Trap or field supplied loop.
-Traps may be positioned inside or outside the cabinet.
-All drain lines must be routed externally from the cabinet.
+- See Accessories section (page 15) for optional PVC Tee configurations and drainage options. - Drain tube must be trapped with a J-Trap or field supplied loop and drained externally from the cabinet.
+Traps may be positioned inside or outside the cabinet. - 3.
+Tubing needs to be cut to length and attached during unit installation.